devskale/offpunk/README.md

 I would happily mentor anyone willing to implement those:
 * TODO0: Hard - Make a manual within the git repository and have it automatically deployed as a website.
 * TODO1: Easy - Update blackbox to reflect cache hits.
-* TODO2: Hard - "pdf" - Implement retrieving PDF version of pages
-* TODO3: Medium - Transparent privacy redirects (twitter->nitter, etc)
-* TODO4: Medium - Rendering themes to allow customizing of colors ? (if any interest in the feature)
+* TODO2: Medium - Rendering themes to allow customizing of colors ? (if any interest in the feature)
-* TODO6: Hard - "search" - Offline search engine to search in the cache (hard, no idea on how to do that)
+* TODO3: Hard - "search" - Offline search engine to search in the cache (hard, no idea on how to do that)
-* TODO7: Easy - "share" - send a page by email

 ## More